gvwilson/change/README.md

 -   *[Greg Wilson][wilson-greg]* is a programmer, author, and educator based in Toronto, Canada.
     He was the co-founder and first Executive Director of Software Carpentry and received ACM SIGSOFT's Influential Educator Award in 2020.
--   Thanks to Samantha Ahern, Ben Cotton, Kate Hertweck, AJ Lauer, Aleksandra Nenadic, and Esther Plomp for feedback.
+-   Thanks to Samantha Ahern, Ben Cotton, Jen Dodd, Kate Hertweck, AJ Lauer, Aleksandra Nenadic, and Esther Plomp for feedback.

 <p class="center">
   <em>